-- inpatient respite care, consisting of respite care in an approved facility on a short-term basis (not to exceed 5 days) to provide caregivers with a "respite"; 24and - general inpatient care, consisting of general inpatient care in an inpatient facility for pain control or acute or chronic symptom management that cannot be managed in other settings.
-This level of care is typically furnished in a hospice inpatient unit, a hospital, or skilled nursing facility.
+- inpatient respite care, consisting of respite care in an approved facility on a short-term basis (not to exceed five days) to provide caregivers with a "respite"; 31and - general inpatient care, consisting of general inpatient care in an inpatient facility for pain control or acute or chronic symptom management that cannot be managed in other settings.
+This level of care is typically furnished in a hospice inpatient unit, a hospital, or a skilled nursing facility.

-Hospices may not charge a patient for services for which the patient is entitled to have payment made under Medicare.
-25
+Hospices may not charge a patient for services for which the patient is entitled to have payment made under Medicare.32

-The vast majority of patients enrolled in hospice care receive routine home care which may be furnished in a home or caregiver's residence, group home, nursing home or assisted living facility.26 In some instances, terminally ill beneficiaries with only days to live or intractable, uncontrolled pain elect hospice, receive general inpatient level of care or continuous care, and die without having received routine home care.
+The vast majority of patients enrolled in hospice care receive routine home care which may be furnished in a home or a caregiver's residence, group home, nursing home or assisted living facility.33 In some instances, terminally ill beneficiaries with only days to live or intractable, uncontrolled pain elect hospice, receive general inpatient level of care or continuous care, and die without having received routine home care.

-The amount or expense of services provided by the hospice for any particular beneficiary is not considered when Medicare reimbursement is calculated.27 Thus, the hospice bears the financial burden for the cost of care required by its patients.
+The amount or expense of services provided by the hospice for any particular beneficiary is not considered when Medicare reimbursement is calculated.34 Thus, the hospice bears the financial burden for the cost of care required by its patients.
 Nevertheless, Medicare certified hospices are still required to create and submit Medicare cost reports, as are all other Medicare providers whose services are covered under the Part A benefit.
 But unlike other Part A providers, hospices are not eligible for extra payment for "outlier" cases that may involve extraordinary costs.
-Indeed, in an effort to limit high hospice cost payments, the Medicare benefit includes two payment "caps"-one for general inpatient stavs and the other aimed at limiting the effect on Medicare payments of multiple long length of stay patients.
+Indeed, in an effort to limit high hospice cost payments, the Medicare benefit includes two payment "caps"-one for general inpatient stays and the other aimed at limiting the effect on Medicare payments of multiple long length of stay patients.
 (See below at 1020.10.10.60.)

-Under the ACA, Congress directed the U.S. Department of Health & Human Services (HHS) to collect and analyze data, consult with stakeholders (e.g., hospice providers, MedPAC), and promulgate regulations after Oct.
-1, 2013, to reform the methodology for calculating hospice payments.28 Though CMS has, as of April 2015, not released a specific proposal on reform, it has contracted with various third party entities to provide recommendations on hospice payment reform.
+Through the ACA, Congress directed the HHS to collect and analyze data, consult with stakeholders (e.g., hospice providers, MedPAC), and promulgate regulations after October 1, 2013, to reform the methodology for calculating hospice payments.35 Effective January 2016, hospice payment includes two routine home care rates: a higher rate effective during the first 60 days of a hospice election and a lower rate for days 61 and